 Insights Needed To Slow Healthcare Spending

 Reforms for slowing health care spending and increasing the value of care have largely focused on insurance-based solutions.
 However, the bulk of the increased costs are from treating chronic conditions linked to modifiable population risk factors such as heart disease, obesity and stress.
 Grover explains the powerful geo-spatial analytics in Affinitē can provide.
 “If you’re able to segment a population and understand they have an unusually high number of fast food restaurants providing only high fat, high sodium options, a health plan could get ahead of that problem.
-By choosing to monitor and identifying educational and healthy food solutions, such as contracting with food trucks, they could be proactive and solve that issue,” stated Grover.
+By choosing to monitor and identifying educational and healthy food solutions, such as advising them on ways to make healthier choices, they could be proactive and solve that issue,” stated Grover.